 Tools to analyze and address the fragility of critical infrastructures

 OpenNetMon: Monitoring software-defined networks

 Techniques for measuring Quality-of-Experience

-Projects for SURFnet on "routing and wavelength assignment", "network planning", "multi-layer networks", "resilience", and "software-defined networking", and for KPN on "network (re)design".
+Projects for SURFnet on "routing and wavelength assignment", "network planning", "multi-layer networks", "resilience", and "software-defined networking", and for KPN on "5G" and "network (re)design".

 Projects for Alliander on "energy data science", for PowerWeb on "game theory", and for SURFnet on "energy-efficiency in optical networks".

 EU Network-of-Excellence projects "European Internet Science (EINS)", "Content distribution (CONTENT)", and "Traffic engineering (E-Next)", ENISA project on "Good practices for resilient internet interconnections", and EU COST actions on “Resilient communication services protecting end-user applications from disaster-based failures” and "Quality of future internet services".

 TUDelft educational grassroot projects on "Peer evaluation" and "Social software in education".